f5devcentral/adc-telemetry-based-autoscaling/README.md

    - **F5 Declarative Onboarding**, (DO) and **Application Services 3 Extension**, (AS3) to deploy to configure BIG-IP application services
    - **F5 Telemetry Streaming**, (TS) to stream telemetry data to a third party analytics provider
    - **GitHub Actions** for workflow automation
-   - **Azure** public cloud for application hosting
+   - **Azure or AWS** public clouds for application hosting
    - **Third-party Analytics Provider**, (integrated with BIG-IP(s) via TS) for monitoring and alerting, (environment includes and ELK stack trial for testing/demo purposes)

 ### GitHub Secrets
 Create the following [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
-The secrets will be utilized by the actions workflow to securely update the Azure deployment.
-You will need to provide [Azure service prinicipal credentials](https://github.com/marketplace/actions/azure-login) as well as a [GitHub acces token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your repository.
+The secrets will be utilized by the actions workflow to securely update the deployment.
+Depending upon which cloud you deploy into, you will need to provide either [AWS access key and corresponding secret](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) or [Azure service prinicipal credentials](https://github.com/marketplace/actions/azure-login) as well as a [GitHub acces token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your repository.

 - GH_TOKEN   - *ex: ghp_mkqCzxBci0Sl3.......rY